HDFGroup/hdf5/doc/file-locking.md

 One of those caches is the metadata cache, which stores things like B-tree nodes that we use to locate data in the file.
 Problems arise when parent objects are flushed to storage before child objects.
-If a reader tries to load unflushed children, it will encounter library failures as it tries to access the non-existant objects.
+If a reader tries to load unflushed children, the object's file offset could point at garbage and it will encounter library failures as it tries to access the non-existant objects.

 Keep in mind that the HDF5 library is not analogous to a database server.
 The HDF5 library is just a simple shared library, like libjpeg.
 Library state is